-The WYSIWYG (what-you-see-is-what-you-get) editor offered by the Mozilla Developer Network wiki makes it easy to contribute new content.
-The MDN editor guide provides some information on how to use the editor, as well as some information about helpful features that may improve your productivity.
+The WYSIWYG (what-you-see-is-what-you-get) editor that is offered by the Mozilla Developer Network Wiki makes it easy to contribute new content.
+The MDN editor guide shows you how to use the editor, as well as some details of features that may improve your productivity.
 Please make sure you read (and are compliant with) the Mozilla Terms before editing or creating new pages.

 The MDN style guide offers information about how to format and style the content itself, including our preferred grammar and spelling rules.

 - Links not only among many documents, but within a single document are a crucial component to any wiki, and MDN relies heavily on them.
 Fortunately, links are also very easy to create, even though there are lots of ways to make them!